Ron Prosor: Palestine

+Hamas

+Prosor attacks Hamas and seeks to raise awareness among the international community on the necessity to stop funding Hamas terrorist activities.
+In summer 2014, during that year's conflict in Gaza, Prosor publicly accused Qatar of supporting terrorism.

 Prosor condemns Hamas’ brutal practices – from jailing women who remove their veils, to throwing political opponents from buildings, and promoting genocide in school and on TV, while pretending to be "moderate" and "reforming."
 He also complains about weapons smuggling over the Egyptian border, as well as other black market items.
 Each of his commentaries lambastes Hamas for its use of rocket attacks and small-arms fire, which frequently kill civilians and destroy homes and buildings.

-In an article that appeared on The Telegraph in 2009, Prosor emphasized the failure of the international community to counter Hamas’ fundamentalism and violence against both Palestinians and Israelis.
+In an article that appeared on The Telegraph in 2009, Prosor emphasized the failure of the international community to counter Hamas' fundamentalism and violence against both Palestinians and Israelis.
 He further argued that extremist regimes like Hamas pose a threat to the prosperity and stability of the Middle East.

-Qatari financing and support of terrorism
+Qatari financing and support of Hamas terrorism

 Interviewed in July 2014 by CBS reporter Pamela Falk on the Israeli-Palestinian conflict in Gaza, Prosor claimed that Hamas’ "terror tunnels" were funded by Qatari money, and stressed the necessity to demilitarize the military infrastructure of Hamas towards the reconstruction of Gaza.
 Prosor compared Qatar's support for Hamas to Iranian military support of terrorism against Israel and more generally in the Middle East.
 He further noted that Qatar's and Egypt's support for Hamas and the Muslim Brotherhood stood in contrast to other Arab nations and deepened cleavages in the region.

 Furthermore, in his "Club Med for Terrorists" op-ed published in August 2014 in The New York Times, Prosor alleged that Qatar sought to improve its global image by funding prominent foreign universities in Doha and hosting the 2022 World Cup while simultaneously supporting Hamas, al-Qaeda, and the Muslim Brotherhood.

 He claimed that "hundreds of millions of dollars" of Qatari funds "funneled" to Gaza have ended up in the hands of Hamas, and noted that Qatar "harbors leading Islamist radicals," including Sheikh Yusuf al-Qaradawi (spiritual leader of the Muslim Brotherhood), Abdul Rahman Omeir al-Naimi (designated by the US as a terrorist financier of al-Qaeda), and Khaled Meshal (the leader of Hamas).

 In particular, Prosor denounced Qatar's intention to play "a starring role in any cease-fire agreement between Hamas and Israel".
 In fact, the diplomat argued that Qatar threatened to expel Khaled Meshal – whose uncompromising refusal to recognize Israel has been an obstacle to reaching a peace deal – if "Hamas accepted Egyptian proposals for a long-term cease-fire in Gaza."